apache/parquet-format/VariantShredding.md

 | non-null | non-null      | The value is present and is a partially shredded object     |

 An object is _partially shredded_ when the `value` is an object and the `typed_value` is a shredded object.

-When `typed_value` is non-null, its value must always be used when reading.
 Writers must not produce data where both `value` and `typed_value` are non-null, unless the Variant value is an object.

 If a Variant is missing in a context where a value is required, readers must return a Variant null (`00`): basic type 0 (primitive) and physical type 0 (null).